Eleven Characteristics that Distinguish Field School from other Middle Schools

 7. Musicians and Artists Who Teach Their Specialty

 When it comes to music and arts, we hire part-time teachers.
-For music, we have 5faculty teaching guitar, drums, strings, bluegrass band, and rock band, and the boys take one to two of these classes per week.
-The drumming groups are big, with about 20 in each, while the guitar groups are smaller, with four to eight per class.
+For music, we have faculty teaching guitar, drums, strings, bluegrass band, and choir.
 In offering these classes, we were thinking about the most popular choices among boys—ones that would encourage them to want to play music.

 8. Regular Attention to Character